About

 Length: 17-20 inches

-Eggs: Hens lay 1 egg a day, Average clutch is 12, Hatch time is 28 to 35 days.
-Incubation begins after all 12 eggs are laid.
+Eggs: Hen Wood Ducks lay 1 egg a day.
+Hen Hooded Mergansers lay 1 egg every 1.5 days, Average clutch is 12, Hatch time is 28 to 35 days.
+Incubation begins after all the eggs are laid.

 Survival: Less than half reach flight stage.